sidekick-coder/index-san/README.md

 ## Project structure

 The project use `SOLID` pattern to build the `core` of the system, and the client is an electron app.

-There are divider in the ./packages/core and ./packages/desktop folder